RAG-Enhanced Collaborative LLM Agents for Drug Discovery: Datasets

-For the drug toxicity prediction task, we use four datasets: \textbf{hERG}, \textbf{DILI}, \textbf{Skin}, and \textbf{Carcinogens}. \begin{itemize}[leftmargin=.1in] \item The Human ether-a-go-go related gene (\textbf{hERG}) \cite{wang2016admet} plays a critical role in regulating the heart's rhythm.
+For the drug biological activity prediction task, we use four datasets: \textbf{hERG}, \textbf{DILI}, \textbf{Skin}, and \textbf{MLSMR\_Mtb}. \begin{itemize}[leftmargin=.1in] \item The Human ether-a-go-go related gene (\textbf{hERG}) \cite{wang2016admet} plays a critical role in regulating the heart's rhythm.
 Thus, accurately predicting hERG liability is essential in drug discovery.
 In this task, we assess the model's ability to predict whether a drug blocks hERG. \item Drug-induced liver injury (\textbf{DILI}) \cite{xu2015deep} is a severe liver condition caused by medications.
 In this task, we evaluate the model's capability to predict whether a drug is likely to cause liver injury. \item Repeated exposure to a chemical agent can trigger an immune response in inherently susceptible individuals, resulting in \textbf{Skin} \cite{alves2015predicting} sensitization.
-In this task, we evaluate the model's capability to predict whether the drug induces a skin reaction. \item A \textbf{Carcinogen} \cite{lagunin2009computer} refers to any substance, radionuclide, or type of radiation that contributes to carcinogenesis, the development of cancer.
-In this task, we assess the model's ability to predict whether a drug has carcinogenic properties. \end{itemize}
+In this task, we evaluate the model's ability to predict whether the drug induces a skin reaction. \item The Molecular Libraries Small Molecule Repository - \emph{Mycobacterium tuberculosis} dataset (\textbf{MLSMR\_Mtb}) has been released as part of \citet{eke2025genetic}.
+Antimycobacterial activity against \emph{M.~tuberculosis} was measured in a dose-response assay and quantified as AUC.
+Following the original study, we used an AUC cutoff of 25 for classification.
+Out of the 935 molecules tested, we randomly selected 200 compounds with a balanced positive/negative ratio.
+For this task, we evaluate the model's ability to predict antimycobacterial activity.
+In addition to its relevance, we selected this dataset for its recency, as \textbf{it was published after GPT-4o and in parallel to the preparation of this study}, ensuring no overlap with pre-training data and thus allowing benchmarking against leakage risks.
+To the best of our knowledge, our work is the first study leveraging this dataset.